insure logo

 Average car insurance costs for teens in Oregon

-Insurance rates in Oregon also vary based on the coverage limits you choose, the type of car you drive, and the ZIP code you live in.
-Oregon families can lower costs by taking advantage of good student discounts, enrolling teens in a driving program and adding teens to an existing family policy rather than buying a separate one.
+Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
+Families in Oregon can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.

 AgeAverage annual premium